FAQs (FREQUENTLY ASKED QUESTIONS)

 - UpRiver Village services will be delivered by background-checked, trained volunteers who are neighbors and become friends.

-- UpRiver Village volunteers will provide an extensive array of services with very few limitations.
+- UpRiver Village volunteers will provide an array of services.

-- UpRiver Village volunteers will be available to provide scheduled services 24/7/365 although we will not be able to guarantee that we can fill every member request.
+- UpRiver Village volunteers may be available to provide scheduled services 24/7/365 although we will not be able to guarantee that we can fill every member request.

-Are there any limitations to the services UpRiver Village volunteers will provide?
+Are there any limitations to the services UpRiver Village volunteers provide?

 Yes.
 UpRiver Village volunteers will not be able to provide: